vickiebananas/nu-web-dev/_assignments/3-responsive.md

 	1. No missing styling
 	1. No placeholder images
 	1. No evident layout oddities or discrepancies
-1. Document includes at least 8 screenshots from responsive testing across all site pages
+1. Document includes at least 8 screenshots or video links from responsive testing across all site pages
 1. Responsive testing screenshots demonstrate each of the tests in the assignment description
 	1. At least two browsers tested
 	1. Browser windows resizing: various widths